MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 **Checklist** - When planning where you'll store files, key decisions and actions include:

 > [!div class="checklist"]
-> - **Choose your development tools:** Ensure your approach to develop content aligns with how you'll collaborate with other content creators and use version control.
+> - **Choose your development tools**: Ensure your approach to develop content aligns with how you'll collaborate with other content creators and use version control.
-> - **Choose between .pbip and .pbix formats for models and reports:** Typically, the .pbip format is more beneficial for source control, but self-service users can find .pbix files easier to use.
+> - **Choose between .pbip and .pbix formats for models and reports**: Typically, the .pbip format is more beneficial for source control, but self-service users can find .pbix files easier to use.
-> - **Separate semantic model and report development:** Version control is most effective when you manage changes for different item types, separately.
+> - **Separate semantic model and report development**: Version control is most effective when you manage changes for different item types, separately.
 [Separating model and report development](report-separate-from-model.md) is considered a good practice.
-> - **Decide how many workspaces that you need:** Using separate environments is critical for the success of content lifecycle management.
+> - **Decide how many workspaces that you need**: Using separate environments is critical for the success of content lifecycle management.
 Ensure that you've clarified how many workspaces you need and conduct appropriate [workspace-level planning](powerbi-implementation-planning-workspaces-workspace-level-planning.md).
-> - **Decide how you'll implement version control:** Decide between a simpler approach by using SharePoint or OneDrive for Business, or by using Azure DevOps to facilitate source control.
+> - **Decide how you'll implement version control**: Decide between a simpler approach by using SharePoint or OneDrive for Business, or by using Azure DevOps to facilitate source control.
-> - **Set up your remote repository:** Create a structured space in the OneDrive folder or Git Repo where you'll store content to track and manage changes.
+> - **Set up your remote repository**: Create a structured space in the OneDrive folder or Git Repo where you'll store content to track and manage changes.
-> - **If you're using source control, set up .gitignore and .gitattributes files:** Ensure that you set up your repository so that you're only tracking meaningful changes.
+> - **If you're using source control, set up .gitignore and .gitattributes files**: Ensure that you set up your repository so that you're only tracking meaningful changes.
-> - **If you're using source control, define branching and merge strategies:** Ensure that you define clear processes for how you'll set up and use source control to best support development.
+> - **If you're using source control, define branching and merge strategies**: Ensure that you define clear processes for how you'll set up and use source control to best support development.
 Avoid overcomplicating your process.
 Instead, try to complement the current way of working in your development teams.

 ## Related content